FabMrA/FabMrA/README.md

 Hi, I'm FabMrA.

-I am a game developer who mainly works in the Twine engine.
+I am a game developer who mainly works in the Twine engine.\
-I am currentky working on a text-based RPG.
+I am currently working on a text-based RPG.

 <!---
 FabMrA/FabMrA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.